 Energy Ministry credits stable power supply to ongoing reforms under Minister John Jinapor

-The Spokesperson for the Ministry of Energy and Green Transition, Mr. Richard Rockson, has attributed Ghana’s recent stable power supply to a series of decisive policy and operational reforms spearheaded by the Minister of Energy and Green Transition, Mr. John Abdulai Jinapor.
+The Spokesperson for the Ministry of Energy and Green Transition, Mr. Richmond Rockson, has attributed Ghana’s recent stable power supply to a series of decisive policy and operational reforms spearheaded by the Minister of Energy and Green Transition, Mr. John Abdulai Jinapor.

 Speaking in an interview on Accra-based Neat FM on Thursday, Mr. Rockson said the Ministry’s reform agenda has focused on ensuring efficiency, transparency, and value for money within the power sector.

-According to him, two new transformers have already been procured to address localised power outages across the country, while significant progress has been made in restructuring Power Purchase Agreements (PPAs) to ensure greater efficiency and competitiveness.
+According to him, two hundred new transformers have already been procured to address localised power outages across the country, while significant progress has been made in restructuring Power Purchase Agreements (PPAs) to ensure greater efficiency and competitiveness.

 “All PPAs are now being awarded through competitive tendering as required by Legislative Instrument (L.I.)
 258.